Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README-incremental-instructions.md

 ## Scenario

 This sample first leverages the ASP.NET Core OpenID Connect middleware to sign in the user.
 On the home page it displays the various `claims` that the user's [ID Token](https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens) contained.
-The ID token is used by the asp.net security middleware to build the [ClaimsPrincipal](https://docs.microsoft.com/en-us/dotnet/api/system.security.claims.claimsprincipal), accessible via **HttpContext.User**.
+The ID token is used by the asp.net security middleware to build the [ClaimsPrincipal](https://docs.microsoft.com/en-us/dotnet/api/system.security.claims.claimsprincipal), which is accessible via **HttpContext.User** property.

 ![Sign in with the Microsoft identity platform](ReadmeFiles/sign-in.png)

-> This is the fifth chapter of a set of tutorials.
-Once you understand how to receive the group memberships in a user's claims, you can try the sample [Add authorization using app roles & roles claims to an ASP.NET Core Web app thats signs-in users with the Microsoft identity platform](../../5-WebApp-AuthZ/5-1-Roles) to learn about how to use the App roles in an app using the Microsoft Identity Platform to authenticate users.
+> This is the fifth chapter of our [tutorial](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/blob/master/README.md).
+Once you understand how to receive the group memberships in a user's claims, you can also try the sample [Add authorization using app roles & roles claims to an ASP.NET Core Web app thats signs-in users with the Microsoft identity platform](../../5-WebApp-AuthZ/5-1-Roles) to learn about how to use the App roles in an app using the Microsoft Identity Platform to authenticate users.

 > Pre-requisites:
 >
-> go through the previous phase of the tutorial showing how the [Using the Microsoft identity platform to call the Microsoft Graph API from an An ASP.NET Core 2.x Web App](../../2-WebApp-graph-user/2-1-Call-MSGraph).
-This page shows the incremental change needed to set up application roles and retrieve them in your app when a user signs in..
+> This guide assumes that you've already went through the previous chapter of the tutorial [Using the Microsoft identity platform to call the Microsoft Graph API from an An ASP.NET Core 2.x Web App](../../2-WebApp-graph-user/2-1-Call-MSGraph).
+This page shows the incremental change needed to set up group membership claims and retrieve them in your app when a user signs in.

 To run this sample, you'll need: